lidaof/eg-react/README.md

 if the track model does not specify them.
 Make sure these options are consistent with the way you are rendering your track component!
 The `configOptionMerging` HOC should help with that.

-Once you have a default options object, call `setDefaultOptions()` in the constructor of `TrackRenderer` to use them.
+Once you have a default options object, call `setDefaultOptions()` in the constructor of `TrackConfig` to use them.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.